Liver Cell Biology Lab

 Location: Centenary Institute of Cancer Medicine and Cell Biology

-The current focus of the research group is to further understand the role of the glycoprotein CD147 in mediating basic and fundamental aspects of tissue inflammatory responses and carcinogenesis.
-Our group has made the fundamental discovery that CD147 mediates a process of inflammatory cell aggregation, which was previously not recognised that mediates inflammatory responses and carcinogenesis.
+The current focus of the research group is to further understand the role of the glycoprotein CD147 in mediating basic and fundamental aspects of tissue inflammatory responses and cancer.
+Our group has made the fundamental discovery that CD147 alters immune cell function and aggregation, which was previously not recognised and this is important in driving liver injury and potential the development of cancer.
 Taking this novel discovery from the bench through to high impact papers is the current focus of the group.

-Research approach equipment: We use a range of techniques includes genomics analysis, confocal fluorescence, flow cytometry, Immunohistochemistry, quantitative PCR and Western blot analysis.
-Our group runs the facility for Gene Array Analysis with thin the Centenary Institute using both the latest Affymetrix Platform and Nimblegen
+Research approach equipment: We use a range of techniques includes genomics analysis, confocal fluorescence microscopy, flow cytometry, immunohistochemistry, quantitative PCR and Western blot analysis.
+Our group runs the facility for Gene Array Analysis within the Centenary Institute using both the latest Affymetrix Platform and Nimblegen.

 1. Rahman W, Huang P, Belov L, Chrisp JS, Christopherson RI, Stapelberg PM, Warner FJ, et al. Cluster of Differentiation (CD) Antibody Array Analysis of Human Liver Disease.
 Liver International 2012.